 1. Place the grapefruit juice, cardamom pods, and cinnamon stick in a pot over medium heat and simmer until reduced by half (about 7-10 min).
 Remove from the heat and completely cool.

-2. To make the drink, add lots of ice to a glass, pour about 2 oz. of the grapefruit concentrate, then add 1 shot of gin (or a touch more if you like it strong), and top with tonic water.
+2. To make the drink, add lots of ice to a glass, pour about 2 oz. of the grapefruit juice, then add 1 shot of gin (or a touch more if you like it strong), and top with tonic water.
 Garnish and drink!

 It’s pretty easy to make and it looks super cool.
 Cheers!